Perri McElvain ’25

 “They were very supportive, and over the summer I 3D-printed hundreds of ADA-compliant Braille labels for faculty offices.
 I just finished installing them.
 If it benefits even one individual, that would be enough for me.”

-In their free time, McElvain enjoys the 5C Ping Pong Club, playing piano at Scripps, and riding their motorcycle around Claremont.
-They also love the Athenaeum.
+During free moments, McElvain enjoys the 5C Ping Pong Club, playing piano at Scripps, and riding on a motorcycle around Claremont.
+The Athenaeum is also particularly special.
 “It feels like the heart of the campus, hosting everything from departmental events and speaker series to concerts and Ath tea.
 It’s where students connect with faculty and engage in meaningful conversations.”

 Those connections happen all across campus, McElvain pointed out: “CMC feels like a family, and I have made friendships that I know will last a lifetime.”